mo12g13/Project5/README.md

     Enter 2 to display rape and violent crimes visualization from 2012-2015 Enter 3 to display rape visualization from 1975 to 2015 Enter 4 to display violent crime visualization from 2012-2015
+# Visualization of rape, violent, homicide, robberies from 1975 - 2015